Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

 # Azure Core LRO client library for JS

-Azure's Core LRO is a non-published library that provides an API that aims to allow the azure-sdk-for-js public libraries to implement fully featured pollers to manage long running operations with the Azure services.
+Azure's Core LRO is a JavaScript library that provides an API that aims to allow the azure-sdk-for-js public libraries to implement fully featured pollers to manage long running operations with the Azure services.